Defence Force Family Scholarship

 - Provide in writing to the Board of Trustees an explanation about any delay in settling an account and a request to arrange alternative payment options.

-- Scholarship applications for the 2023 school year will open in December 2021.
+- Applications for the 2024 school year will open in December 2022.